prayhe/Hackintosh_RZ09-03009/README.md

 # Hackintosh_RZ09-03009
-A OpenCore EFI for RZ09-03009 (Work in progress)
+A OpenCore EFI for Razer Blade 25 2019 Base aka RZ09-03009 (Work in progress)